Dimitri666/SACL/README.md

 implementation of SACL: Siamese Adaptive Contrastive Learning for Recommendation

 ## Prerequisites
-This implementation is based on [SELFRec]:https://github.com/Coder-Yu/SELFRec.
+This implementation is based on [SELFRec](https://github.com/Coder-Yu/SELFRec) where you can understand the framework of this project.
 1. conda enviroment:\
 pytorch 1.8.0 cuda 11.1 recommended\